-- 1. Street tree spacing. - a.
-Street tree spacing in the public frontage shall be as specified in TMC Section 18.52.060 B.2. based on the stature size of the tree. - b.
-Spacing must also consider sight distance at intersections, driveway locations, and utility conflicts as specified in TMC Section 18.52.060 B.2. - Street trees in the public frontage shall be planted using the following general spacing standards: - i.
-At least three and one-half feet back from the face of the curb - ii.
-At least five feet from underground utility lines. - iii.
-At least 10 feet from utility poles. - iv.
-At least seven and one-half feet from driveways. - v.
-At least three feet from pad-mounted transformers (except 10 feet in front for access).
+- 1. Purpose: The purpose of this section is to implement Comprehensive Plan goals and policies to increase tree canopy throughout the City along street frontages on both public and private property. - a.
+Street tree spacing in the public frontage shall be as specified above in Section 18.52.060 B.2. based on the stature size of the tree.
+Spacing must also consider sight vision distance at intersections, driveway locations, and utility conflicts as specified above in Section 18.52.060 B.2. - Street trees in the public frontage shall be planted using the general guidance of the following spacing standards: - (1) At least 3.5 feet back from the face of the curb - (2) At least 5 feet from underground utility lines. - (3) At least 10 feet from power poles. - (4) At least 7.5 feet from driveways.